 Lightning fires are started by strikes to ground that have a component called a continuing current.
 All positive discharges have a continuing current, and about 20% of negative discharges have one.
 Ignition depends on the duration of the current and the kind of fuel the lightning hits.
-Ignition in fuels with long and medium length needles, such as Ponderosa pine and Lodgepole pine, depend upon the fuel moisture.
-Ignitions in short- needled species, such as Douglas fir depend far more on the depth of the duff layer than on the moisture.
+Ignitions in fuels with long- and medium-length needles, such as ponderosa pine and lodgepole pine, depend on fuel moisture.
+Ignitions in short-needled species, such as Douglas fir, depend far more on the depth of the duff layer than on the moisture.
 Spread of the fire after ignition usually depends on fuel moisture.

-In all cases the ignition efficiency on a 1 km pixel is given on a per discharge basis.
-That is, if the efficiency is high, then about 9 discharges will result in one ignition; if the efficiency is extreme, about 5 or fewer discharges will result in an ignition.
+In all cases the ignition efficiency on a 1-km pixel is given on a per discharge basis.
+That is, if the efficiency is high, then about nine discharges will result in one ignition; if the efficiency is extreme, about five or fewer discharges will result in an ignition.
 The ratio of positive and negative discharges is built into the calculation.
 Latham and Schleiter (1989) documented the algorithm.
-The fuel type and depth are conversions of the 1 km resolution current cover type (Hardy and others 1999) for this specific calculation.
+The fuel type and depth are conversions of the 1-km-resolution current cover type (Hardy and others, 1999) for this specific calculation.
 The moisture input is the 100-hr dead fuel moisture above.

 Lightning Activity Levels

-Lightning Activity Level (LAL) is a measurement of the cloud-to-ground lightning activity observed (or forecasted to occur) within 30 mile radius of the observation site.
+Lightning Activity Level (LAL) is a measurement of the cloud-to-ground lightning activity observed (or forecasted to occur) within a 30-mile radius of the observation site.
 The National Fire Danger Rating System requires two inputs for lightning activity level.
 The first covers the period from when the previous day’s observation was taken until midnight (commonly referred to as Yesterday’s Lightning) and the second covers the period from midnight until today’s observation time (commonly referred to as Morning Lightning).
-The Fire Weather Forecasters of the National Weather Service use the same scale when forecasting lightning activity levels.
+The fire weather forecasters of the National Weather Service use the same scale when forecasting lightning activity levels.